 Prof Sylvia Bawa

-Dr. Sylvia Bawa is a global sociologist and tenured Associate Professor of Sociology at York University in Canada with expertise in human rights, development, gender and globalization.
-With immense experience working with international and local organizations and groups on development, social justice and human rights issues, her expertise in these areas have been recognized through numerous research awards.
-With over 15 years of experience in conducting exceptional qualitative research on the aforementioned areas, she has led and currently co-leads international collaborative research projects on human rights, truth and reconciliation and gender and development.
-She has also organized, facilitated and participated in international policy-oriented workshops, roundtables and conferences for diverse audiences.
-Her publications appear in top-ranking journals such as Third World Quarterly, African Identities, Qualitative Research Report, Development in Practice, Canadian Journal of African Studies as well chapters in the International Human Rights of Women, (Part of the International Human Rights Series and the The Palgrave Handbook of African Women’s Studies (Springer Major Reference Works Series).
+Dr. Sylvia Bawa is a global sociologist and tenured Associate Professor of Sociology at York University in Canada with expertise in human rights, development, gender, and globalization.
+With immense experience working with international and local organizations and groups on development, social justice, and human rights issues, her expertise in these areas has been recognized through numerous research awards.
+With over 15 years of experience in conducting exceptional qualitative research on the aforementioned areas, she has led and currently co-leads international collaborative research projects on human rights, truth and reconciliation, and gender and development.
+She has also organized, facilitated, and participated in international policy-oriented workshops, roundtables, and conferences for diverse audiences.
+Her publications appear in top-ranking journals such as Third World Quarterly, African Identities, Qualitative Research Report, Development in Practice, Canadian Journal of African Studies as well chapters in the International Human Rights of Women, (Part of the International Human Rights Series and The Palgrave Handbook of African Women’s Studies (Springer Major Reference Works Series)

 Jake Okechukwu Effoduh